 PCCD's Five-Year Financial Plan has a major impact on all districtwide Plans related to Student Access, Equity, and Success.
-In September, 2018 PCCD held its annual PBIM Summit where the Strategic Goals were assessed along with the alignment of the Vision for Success.
+In August 2018, PCCD held its annual PBIM Summit where the Strategic Goals were assessed along with the alignment of the Vision for Success.
 What resulted was a draft Vision Alignment that has yet to be discussed or approved with the Board of Trustees.
 A brief summary of the draft State Vision for Success Goals and PCCD Strategic Goals alignment with PCCD major plans/programs funding sources at both the district and college levels are listed below.
+On May 14, 2019, The Board of Trustees will have a Study Session to review, update, and potentially approve the goals and alignment.

-Educational Master Plan (BCC)

-Educational Master Plan (COA)

-Educational Master Plan (Laney)

-Educational Master Plan (Merritt)
+9 Educational Master Plan (BCC) Educational Master Plan (COA) Educational Master Plan (Laney) Educational Master Plan (Merritt)